nicolus/picoFeed/docs/debugging.markdown

 Remove messages
 ---------------

-All messages are stored in memory, if you need to clear them just call the method `Logging::deleteMessages()`:
+All messages are stored in memory, if you need to clear them just call the method `Logger::deleteMessages()`:

 ```php
 Logger::deleteMessages();